Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Introduction

-Traditionally, multi-objective BO assumes that all objectives will be evaluated at each decision vector sampled.
+Traditionally, multi-objective BO assumes that all objectives will be evaluated at each design vector sampled - so-called \emph{coupled evaluations}.
 However, in practice this might not always make sense.
-For example, in turbine design, objectives such as efficiency are calculated using a computational fluid dynamics (CFD) simulation while mechanical stresses are calculated using finite element analysis (FEA) \cite{braembussche2008turbomachinery}.
-A similar picture holds in the design of cars where efficiency is measured using CFD while a crashworthiness assessment requires FEA \cite{liao2008crash}.
-In these problems, there are two reasons we may want to evaluate some objectives more often than others.
+For example, in turbine design, objectives such as efficiency are calculated using computational fluid dynamics, while mechanical stresses are calculated using finite element analysis \cite{braembussche2008turbomachinery}.
+Similarly, computing the efficiency of the turbine design may be more expensive than computing the cost of a given configuration.
+In these problems, where we can make \emph{decoupled evaluations}, there are two reasons we may want to evaluate some objectives more often than others.
 Firstly, some objectives may be cheaper or faster-to-calculate than others and so it may make sense to evaluate those objectives more frequently.
 Secondly, some objectives may be harder to learn than other objectives, and consequently these objectives require more evaluations for finding the Pareto front.
-Two features which affect the number of samples required to learn an objective are the characteristic length scale and the level of observation noise.